ATOM™ incremental encoder system with RCDM rotary (angle) disc

 What is RCDM disc?

-RCDM is a one-piece glass disc featuring graduations marked directly onto its face and a single reference mark position and optical alignment ring.
-The optical alignment ring can be used to minimise angular alignment errors and improve installed accuracy.
+RCDM is a one-piece glass disc featuring graduations marked directly onto its face and a single reference mark position and optical alignment band.
+The optical alignment band can be used to minimise alignment errors and improve installed accuracy.

 The non-contact format eliminates backlash, shaft wind-up (torsion) and other mechanical hysteresis errors that are inherent in traditional enclosed encoders.